Bobby Witt Jr. Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 15th in MLB.

-- The Red Sox have a 4.37 team ERA that ranks 17th across all league pitching staffs.
+- The Red Sox have the 17th-ranked team ERA among all MLB pitching staffs (4.35).

+- Red Sox pitchers combine to allow 142 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- Bello makes the start for the Red Sox, his 19th of the season.
-He is 8-6 with a 3.79 ERA and 89 strikeouts through 102 2/3 innings pitched.
+- Crawford makes the start for the Red Sox, his 14th of the season.
+He is 5-5 with a 3.51 ERA and 81 strikeouts in 82 2/3 innings pitched.

-- In his most recent time out on Wednesday against the Seattle Mariners, the right-hander threw six innings, allowing four earned runs while surrendering eight hits.
+- In his last time out on Wednesday, the righty went five scoreless innings against the Seattle Mariners while surrendering four hits.

-- In 18 games this season, the 24-year-old has a 3.79 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .249 to opposing hitters.
+- The 27-year-old has a 3.51 ERA and 8.9 strikeouts per nine innings across 21 games this season, while allowing a batting average of .225 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.